18F/handbook/docs/04-how-we-work/service-areas/service-area-lead.md

  * Manage the service area as a whole to meet KPI targets.
  * Seeks to understand client needs, technical trends, sales/recruiting market trends and competative strengths and weaknesses.
  * Establishes and socializes a vision for service area.
+ * Cultivates a culture of balance, learning and continuous improvement.
- * Works across the team to develop, select and implement strategies that increase quality, learning and profitability for the service area.
+ * Works across the team to develop, select and implement strategies that increase quality and profitability for the service area.
+ * Participate in delivery management and operations calls as needed.

 ## Marketing
  * Identify potential marketing opportunities aligned with our "white hat" approach.